-This review of the Township Master Plan is a statutory requirement.
+This review of the Township Master Plan every five (5) years is a statutory requirement.

 This project is scheduled for the fiscal year 2018-19 and will take 3-5 months to complete.

 This project will have no direct impact on operating expenses.